 These are all genuine period pieces from Victorian times or from sometime through the 1900s up to circa 1970s.
-All are supplied boxed and with delivery included in the prices you see

 What is a cameo?
 Its a piece where the design stands proud of the background.
 Normally a cameo features a figure or figures or even romantic scenery.
 Perhaps a ladies head or a classical scene.
 I saw one recently which simply featured a horses head.
 Its is a work of art in miniature which is meant to be worn.